rtirumala2025/fbla-project/FINAL_QA_SUMMARY_REPORT.md

    - Integration: 85% ✅
    - Test coverage: 47.9% ⚠️

 **Recommendation:** The project is ready for deployment.
-The missing social router is a feature gap but does not block core functionality.
+All critical features including social router are now implemented.
 All critical paths are working.

 ---